AdityaManojMenon/AdityaManojMenon/README.md

 CS@MSU | AI Enthusiast
 ----------------------

 I have a strong passion for AI and data science and I'm happy to collaborate on developing intelligent systems and data-driven applications.
+I also play chess and love soccer.

 * 🌍  I'm based in Michigan, USA
 * ✉️  You can contact me at [menonad1@msu.edu](mailto:menonad1@msu.edu)